On this page we will

 newer approach has been to infiltrate the News Media, gain

-Control Education, and take control of the Political Parties, then
+Control Education, and take control of the Political Parties,

 lastly the Government without firing a shot.
 Once you have control of